 The IEA and Selina

-The International Energy Agency (IEA) is an autonomous organisation which strives to ensure consistent, clean and affordable energy for its 28 member countries and beyond.
+The International Energy Agency (IEA) is an autonomous organization which strives to ensure consistent, clean, and affordable energy for its 28 member countries and beyond.

 - EUROPA - Commission's proposals to reduce standby electric power consumption.